Unity-Technologies/MeshSyncDCCPlugins/Documentation~/en/Installation.md

 ## Maya

-1. Locate the appropriate zip file for Maya from the folder under `Packages/MeshSync DCC Plugins/Editor/Plugins~` using a file explorer and uncompress the zip file.
+1. Open `Packages/MeshSync DCC Plugins/Editor/Plugins~` folder using a file explorer and uncompress the appropriate zip file for Maya.
 1. Copy the uncompressed files:
    - Windows:
      If `MAYA_APP_DIR` environment variable is setup, copy the *modules* directory there.